S4-Lab/s4-lab.github.io/_members/lechien.md

 linkedin: # LinkedIn Account
 github:
 orcid: # ordcid
-description: "Eli is a Masters student in the electrical engineering department at Stanford University.
+description: "Eli LeChien is a Master’s student in Electrical Engineering at Stanford University, specializing in circuits, optimization, and robotics.
+He previously studied at Purdue University, where he conducted research on sustainable in-motion wireless charging for electric semi trucks.
+Eli has completed two internships at Tesla, working on high-volume drive unit manufacturing and drive system simulation and design.
+His current involvement in the S4 lab focuses on the design of low-power embedded systems for sustainability applications, building systems that are both resource-efficient and scalable in field deployments.

 "
 ---